wordjelly/Auth/README.md

+###AUTH

+##Why This Gem?
+Integrating Devise with a Rails App is still a tiresome process.
+These days, most web-services have clients on multiple platforms like Android, IOS, Chrome extensions, JS widgets etc.
+There is no rails gem that provides a simplistic and easy to configure authentication system that supports all these needs.
+Wordjelly Auth combines Devise, SimpleTokenAuthentication, OmniAuth2 and several other gems to provide a one-fits-all authentication solution.
+Furthermore, having an authentication system is not enough without a shiny front-end.
+Wordjelly-Auth provides users with an optional authentication layout, using MaterializeCss.

+The entire installation process requires just ONE inializer file.
+You do not need to run generators, configure heavy config.rb files, or do anything fancy to get this working.
+The estimated time to get this running is less than a minute.

+##How to use:

+Add 'wj-auth' to your gemfile

 ###To reference engine paths from within the engine:
 If you don't do as below, you don't get the mount path prefixed to the url.
 ```